 2. Brown paint creates a feeling of warmth and comfort in your home theater

 The color brown is associated with warmth, security, and comfort; it also evokes a sense of luxury, so is used in rooms intended for kicking back and relaxing in.
 Once a shade of brown is selected, it is wise to choose accent colors that complement it.
 Brown can be challenging to match with, so it’s important to furnish the room with home theater seating that allows for customized upholstery.

 Choosing multiple shades of brown can give the theater a multilayered look, and by using different textures and fabric, it’s possible to create a cohesive design.
 Since brown is an intensely dark shade of orange, blue is another color that complements it.
 Muted blues are the best way to prevent any clashing.

 3. Deep dark shades of red create a feeling of luxury in your home theater

-Red can be a tricky color to play with, and generally, designers restrict themselves to the darker shades.
+Red can be a tricky color to play with, and generally, designers restrict themselves to darker shades.
 A deeper red evokes a feeling of luxury which makes for an elegant home theater.

 4. Navy walls add a bit of fun to your home theater design